xcdl/xcdl.github.io-source/pages/guide/concepts.md

 ## Approaches to configurability

-The purpose of configurability is to control the behavior of components and the relationships between components.
+The purpose of configurability is to control the behaviour of components and the relationships between components.
 The component writer includes as many different behaviours as possible, but has no way of knowing in advance exactly how a particular component will end up being used.
-When an application uses a component there must be some way of specifying the desired behavior.
+When an application uses a component there must be some way of specifying the desired behaviour.

 ### Run-time

-One way to control the behavior is at **run time**.
-There is of course a major disadvantage in terms of the size of the final application image: the code that gets linked with the application has to provide support for all possible behavior cases, even if the application does not require it.
+One way to control the behaviour is at **run time**.
+There is of course a major disadvantage in terms of the size of the final application image: the code that gets linked with the application has to provide support for all possible behaviour cases, even if the application does not require it.

 ### Link-time

-Another approach is to control the behavior at **link time**, typically by using inheritance in an object-oriented language and linking only one instance of the implementation.
+Another approach is to control the behaviour at **link time**, typically by using inheritance in an object-oriented language and linking only one instance of the implementation.

 ### Compile-time

-The XCDL component framework allows the behavior of components to be controlled at an even earlier time: when the component source code gets compiled.
+The XCDL component framework allows the behaviour of components to be controlled at an even earlier time: when the component source code gets compiled.

 In theory, **compile-time** configurability should give the best possible results in terms of code size, because it allows code to be controlled at the individual statement level rather than at the function or object level. **The overall result is that the final application image contains only the code and data that is really needed for the application to work, and nothing else**.

 Compile-time configurability is not intended to replace the other approaches but rather to complement them.

-There will be times when run-time selection of behavior is desirable: for example an application may need to be able to change the baud rate of a serial line, and the system must then provide a way of doing this at run-time.
+There will be times when run-time selection of behaviour is desirable: for example an application may need to be able to change the baud rate of a serial line, and the system must then provide a way of doing this at run-time.
 There will also be times when link-time selection is desirable.

 ## Terminology

 The XCDL component architecture involves a number of key concepts, presented below.

+### Metadata

+In the context of XCDL, metadata (generally defined as _data about data_) is additional data about the software project, to define build settings, dependencies, options, etc. Metadata is stored in various separate files, usually with names starting with dots, like `.xcdl.json`.

 ### Components

 A **component** is a generic unit of functionality, usually containing a number of related files and configuration data.
 More details in the Components sub-section below.

+### Component framework

+The expression **component framework** is used to describe the collection of tools that allow software developers to manage a collection of components (usually organised in one or more component repositories) and to configure a build system to use these components.

 ### Packages